torbsd/torbsd.github.io/blog.md

 * Jordan (JO), which is apparently one of the better connected locations in the region?

 * Latin America and Africa are particularly underrepresented.
-Brazil, with a population of over 200 million and significant infrastructure, having under 30 relays is shocking.
+And Brazil, with a population of over 200 million and significant infrastructure, having under 30 relays is shocking.

 * Pakistan (PK), also, has no public Tor relays, and India (IN) has under ten.